• Skip to primary navigation

 Versión en español

-I recommend using the canned Dulce de Leche to fill and paste the meringue kisses because is more firm and doesn’t melt if the room gets a little warm.
-Do it just before serving because the meringue will get a little soft, I don’t mind.
+I recommend using the canned Dulce de Leche to fill and paste the meringue kisses because it is firmer and doesn't melt if the room gets warm.
+Do it just before serving because the meringue will get a little soft.
+I don't mind.

 Print